UberClifford/BepiPred3.0-Predictor/README.md

 # BepiPred3.0-Predictor
 BepiPred3.0 predicts B-cell epitopes from ESM1-b encodings of proteins sequences.
-The ESM-1b transformer is intergrated in this repository, so no need to create this separately.
 ## Usage

-### Setting up virtual environment
+### Set up
 The dependencies for the BepiPred-3.0 are listed in requirements.txt.
 These dependencies can be installed with pip.
+We used a python version 3.8.8.
+Other python versions may or may not be compatable with the packages listed in requirements.txt.
+It is recommended that you install the dependencies in a virtual environment.
 ```bash
 $ pip3 install -r requirements.txt
 ```